 A place for “incontinents”.
 Group homes were offered to some older people.
 Rigid waterproof furniture was bought, assuming all residents were incontinent and alcoholic.
 None were.

 Incompetent to the last: hurried closure with no planning and no training.

-Close to the closure of Bruce House, the Resettlement Team moved elsewhere but learned from worried hostel workers that managers had asked them to rehouse the 35 remaining residents – work in which they had no experience or training.
+Close to closure, the Resettlement Team moved elsewhere but learned from worried hostel workers that managers had asked them to rehouse the 35 remaining residents – work in which they had no experience or training.
 The Resettlement Team manager wrote an angry memo to the head of department and spoke to Social Work Today about it.